-- 1.20 The ratio of the market value of the Defined Benefit plan's net assets to vested benefits should continue to be measured quarterly, and the Trustee's funding approach be reassessed accordingly. - 1.21 In regard to the Defined Benefit plan's investment policy, we recommend that: - The funding position and liquidity requirements of the Defined Benefit plan continue to be considered in setting investment policy.
+1.18 The ratio of the market value of the Defined Benefit plan's net assets to vested benefits should continue to be measured quarterly, and the Trustee's funding approach be reassessed accordingly.

+- 1.19 In regard to the Defined Benefit plan's investment policy, we recommend that: - The funding position and liquidity requirements of the Defined Benefit plan continue to be considered in setting investment policy.
 The current allocation to illiquid assets is material, and the Defined benefit is closed to new members and has segregated assets.
 The adequacy of current and projected liquidity should continue to be reviewed, and stress tested, at least annually. - The Board continue to consider de-risking assets as a means of reducing the risk of subsequent higher contributions due to future poor investment experience.
-These considerations must be made concurrently with funding implications as they are directly linked. - 1.22 As required under SPS 160, the Trustee has set the Shortfall Limit for the Defined Benefit plan at 97%.
-Given the current investment strategy, we consider this Shortfall Limit is appropriate for the Defined Benefit plan. - 1.23 We confirm that in our opinion the Defined Benefit plan's self-insurance arrangements remain appropriate.
-Furthermore, based on our analysis we recommend that the self-insurance reserve can be reduced from \$5 million to \$3 million to reflect the reduction in active members and overall reduction in the self-insured liability over the actuarial investigation period.

-1.24 The next triennial actuarial review should be carried out as at a date no later than 30 June 2026.
+These considerations must be made concurrently with funding implications as they are directly linked. - 1.20 As required under SPS 160, the Trustee has set the Shortfall Limit for the Defined Benefit plan at 98%.
+Given the current investment strategy, we consider this Shortfall Limit is appropriate for the Defined Benefit plan noting the future consideration for a lower risk investment strategy. - 1.21 We confirm that in our opinion the Defined Benefit plan's self-insurance arrangements remain appropriate.
+Furthermore, based on our analysis we recommend the self-insurance reserve be retained at \$3 million. - 1.22 The next actuarial review should be carried out as at a date no later than 30 June 2025.